JeremyBowyer/Correlation_App/instructions.md

 Uploaded data needs to be in .csv file format.

 #### Data Format
 Your data should be in a "long form" format as opposed to wide form.
-This means your table of data should have columns for an endogenous metric, each exogenous metric, a date (optional), and categories (optional), and a row for each unique combination of date and category.
+An explanation of the difference can be found <a href="https://www.theanalysisfactor.com/wide-and-long-data/" target="_blank">here</a>.
+To put it simply, it means your table of data should have columns for an endogenous metric, each exogenous metric, a date (optional), and categories (optional), and a row for each unique combination of date and category.
 Below is an example table:
 <br/>

 |    Date    |    Country    | Development |  X1  |  X2  |  Y   |